the-beyond/Galactus-Docs/README.md

 ## Utility Commands
 * $ping - Get the bot's ping! (has a slash variation)
-* $help or $documentation or $docs - Get the link to the bot's documentation!
+* $documentation or $docs - Get the link to the bot's documentation!
 * $oc or $OC - Request for the Senate to complete your OC! (has a slash variation)
 * $vault <amount> - Request money from the faction vault! (has a slash variation)